Abbots Bromley: Football

-Abbots Bromley also has a fast developing men's senior football team, Abbots Bromley FC They are nicknamed 'The Stags'.
+Abbots Bromley has a men's senior football team, Abbots Bromley FC, nicknamed 'The Stags'.
 They were reformed after over 10 years in 2010.
-They play in the Stafford & District league in division 2 and play their home games at the Abbots Bromley School grounds named 'The Lowers'.
+They compete in division 2 of the Stafford & District league and play home games at the Abbots Bromley School grounds named 'The Lowers'.
 The Stags main sponsors are Gallery 3, The Room Network & Edwin Ferneyhough Vehicle Sales.
 The president of the club is former Aston Villa & Stoke City footballer, Harry Burrows.

-The club reached the Uttoxeter & District division 2/3 cup final in May 2012 but narrowly lost out to Cheadle Town End on penalties in front of a crowd of 150+.
-The Stags also narrowly missed out on promotion to the Uttoxeter & District first division in 2012 after finishing third, although improving their position the previous year (4th).

-The Stags were finally promoted to division 1 the following year and completed the double by winning the subsidiary cup after beating The Three Tuns FC in the final 4-1 in a match played at the Oldfield sports ground, Uttoxeter.
-The subsidiary cup win was repeated in 2017 after a 6-2 victory against Stone Town FC at Abbots Bromley School that saw Will Ferneyhough hit 5.
+The club reached the Uttoxeter & District division 2/3 cup final in May 2012 but narrowly lost to Cheadle Town End on penalties in front of a crowd of 150+.
+The Stags also narrowly missed out on promotion to the Uttoxeter & District first division in 2012 after finishing third.
+The Stags were finally promoted to division 1 the following year and completed the double by winning the Subsidiary Cup after beating The Three Tuns FC in the final 4-1 at the Oldfield sports ground, Uttoxeter.
+The Subsidiary Cup win was repeated in 2017 when a 6-2 victory against Stone Town FC at Abbots Bromley School saw Will Ferneyhough score five goals.

-The club remained in division 1 until 2018, a campaign that ended in relegation with a second bottom finish.
-A quick turnaround was necessary and that happened the following season with a second placed finish and promotion back to division 1, narrowly losing out by a point to Doveridge FC.
-A great season was confirmed with a fantastic 2-1 Division 2 League Cup final victory over Doveridge FC with the game plated at Hillsfield, Rocester FC in front of over 200 spectators.
+The club remained in division 1 until 2018, a campaign that ended in relegation.
+The following season saw a second placed finish and promotion, narrowly losing out by a point to Doveridge FC as well as a 2-1 Division 2 League Cup final victory over Doveridge FC at Hillsfield, Rocester FC in front of over 200 spectators.

-The club's committee voted on a change of scenery for the 2019-20 season and transferred membership to the Stafford & District League with the club starting out in the third tier (Division 2).
+The club's committee voted to transfer to the Stafford & District League for the 2019-20 season and started out in the third tier (Division 2).